ChristopherWerby/code-modules/README.md

 *	"Related Projects" section of single portfolio item.
 	*	Change from hard coded to flex items.
 	*	Use classes to eliminate the current item from the list.
-*	Create individual portfolio item pages for each top-level module.
+*	Create individual portfolio item pages for each high level module.
 *	Add a new "npm run webdev" command to start up development for Code Modules sample files on my local system.
 *	Replace direct calls to Unsplash with local versions of the Editorial images.
 	*	Original Image URLs for [Markup][13], [Page][14], [Nav][15], [Elements][16], [Tech][17]